 A systematic review of the effectiveness of kinesio taping for musculoskeletal injury

-One article on PainSci cites Mostafavifar 2012: The Dubious Science of Kinesiology Tape
+One page on PainSci cites Mostafavifar 2012: The Dubious Science of Kinesiology Tape

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.